Transfer Pricing

 • A full TPD is required when a Company has:

-• Annual gross income (total of business and non-business income) exceeding RM25million AND total related party transactions exceeding RM15million per annum; or
+• Annual gross income (total of business and non-business income) exceeding RM30million AND engage in cross-border controlled transactions totaling RM10million or more anually; or

-• Provision of financial assistance exceeding RM50million for non-financial institutions.
+• Receive or provide controlled financial assistance exceeding RM50million annually.

 • Taxpayers who does not meet the above threshold may opt to prepare a limited TPD.